the maternity dress edit

 Behavioural Factors

-• Feeding frequency and duration: Skipping feeds or having shorter feeds can lead to milk build-up and eventual leaks.
-Studies like this 2014 one investigate the optimal feeding frequency for infants and highlight the impact on milk supply and potential leaking issues.
+Skipping feeds or having shorter feeds can cause milk build-up, leading to leaks.
+A 2014 study highlighted the impact of feeding frequency on milk supply and leaking issues.

-• Stress and emotional responses: Emotional triggers can stimulate oxytocin release, leading to let-down and potential leaks.
-A 2013 study explores the impact of stress and emotions on hormonal responses during breastfeeding.
+Emotional triggers can stimulate oxytocin release, causing let-down and leaks.
+A 2013 study examined how stress and emotions influence hormonal responses during breastfeeding.

-What Triggers Milk Leakage?
+What Triggers Breast Milk Leakage?

 Breast milk leakage can be triggered by emotional and physical stimuli.
-Here are some common triggers:

 Emotional Triggers